JSchwehn/FeedToYoutube/readme.md

                         [-subtitle-pos-top SUBTITLE_POS_TOP] [-test TEST]

 Args that start with '--' (eg. -f) can also be set in a config file (./config.yaml or specified via -c).
-Config file syntax allows: key=value, flag=true, stuff=[a,b,c] (for details, see syntax at https://goo.gl/R74nmi).
-If an arg is specified in more than one place, then commandline values override config file values which override defaults.

 optional arguments:
   -h, --help            show this help message and exit